Small Business Automation: 5 Tasks Every Startup Should Automate

 Automation is a highly sought-after concept among entrepreneurs, and it’s no surprise considering the allure of reducing workloads and boosting revenue.
 Business automation involves leveraging technology and streamlined processes to optimize repetitive tasks and workflows, ultimately enhancing overall efficiency and productivity.

-A. What are the small business processes that can be automated?
+A. What small business processes can be automated?

 The first question that arises when entering the foray of automation is: “What business processes can be automated?”